fiware-cybercaptor/cybercaptor-server/README.md

 curl -b /tmp/curl.cookie http://localhost:8080/cybercaptor-server/rest/json/topology
 ```

-The full list of API calls and specifications can be found in [doc/API.md](doc/API.md) using the [API blueprint](https://apiblueprint.org/) syntax.
+The full list of API calls and specifications is stored in [apiary.apib](apiary.apib) and can be visualized on [Apiary.io](http://docs.cybercaptor.apiary.io/#) using the [Apiary Blueprint format](https://apiblueprint.org/).

 ## Developers